Beyond Troops: Canadian Contributions to NATO in

 NATO-accredited Centres of Excellence (COE).

-resources, assets and capabilities already in NATO.
+We assess Canada’s contributions as markedly low in these initiatives and propose much greater involvement, while at the same time minimizing any duplication of resources, assets and capabilities already in NATO.
 A modest first step would be for Canada to host its first NATO Science for Peace and Security Information Day event.

 In the twenty-first century, Canadian contributions to NATO were primarily through military operations in Afghanistan.
 More recently, Canada has deployed troops to Latvia, as part of Operation Reassurance, and is currently conducting training (Op Unifier) in Ukraine, a key Partnership for Peace country, through a multinational support operation comprised of several NATO states.
 But NATO has important non-Article 5 activities worthy of major Canadian effort.
 This paper provides a preliminary stocktaking of Canada’s role in the SPS Programme, EADRCC initiatives and NATO-accredited COEs.
 We suggest that Canada can do much more to help NATO’s continual development and transformation through these initiatives.